mhess/xtrudr/README.md

   property is present.
 * `require()`: Requires properties in the input object, adding an error message (default `"is required"`) if that property is missing.
-  It can also potentially validation if it is present.
+  It can also attach validation logic if it is present.
 * `add()`: Adds a validation method to the **xtrudr** instance that has access to the `inp`, `out`, and `err` properties of the instance via the `this` variable.